sfproductlabs/roo/README.md

 ```
 * Returns a json object { "ok" : true} if succeded
 #### A Real Example
-Put in a test route where our host.
+**Put in a test route**.
 For our example we are serving goole.com at our public endpoint, and routing to a swarm service with an endpoint inside our network on port 9001.
 The swarm stack is cool, the swarm service name is game.
 In docker swarm world this equates to a mesh network load balanced DNS record of tasks.cool_game. (you'll need to find yours to get it working).
 The overall result to add this to our routing tables is:

 ```curl -X PUT -d'http://tasks.cool_game:9001' http://localhost:6299/roo/v1/kv/com.roo.host:google.com:443```